emberjs/rfcs/text/0000-component-boolean-argumens.md

 ## How we teach this

-This should be include in guides and also should be easier to teach as it is inline with HTML spec for attributes.
+This should be included in guides and also should be easier to teach as it is inline with HTML spec for attributes.

 ## Drawbacks

+Can't think of any at the moment.

 ## Alternatives

-In React if a prop is passed with no value it is truthy inside of a component.
+- In React if a prop is passed with no value it is truthy inside of a component.
-In Vue if a prop is passed with no value it is falsy inside of a component.
+- In Vue if a prop is passed with no value it is falsy inside of a component.

 ## Unresolved questions